 Step 2: Remove wallet-dependent “access” assumptions

-- wallet “casino” menu visibility
+- Wallet “casino” menu visibility

-- wallet-hosted operator directories
+- Wallet-hosted operator directories or listings

-- wallet internal redirects to gambling pages
+- Wallet internal redirects that send users to gambling pages

 Step 3: Rebuild deposit UX with clear user choices